Senate Democrats weigh lawsuit over Trump's appointment of Whitaker

 Trump said, “No matter who I put in, they go after him ...
 He’s a highly respected man, especially by law enforcement, and I think he’s going to do a great job.”

-U.S. intelligence agencies have said Russia interfered in the 2016 election in an attempt to tip it towards Trump and away from his Democratic opponent, former Secretary of State Hillary Clinton.
+U.S. intelligence agencies have said Russia interfered in the 2016 election in an attempt to tip it toward Trump and away from his Democratic opponent, former Secretary of State Hillary Clinton.

 Russia has denied interfering, and Trump has repeatedly said there was no collusion between his campaign and Moscow, slamming the Mueller probe as a “witch hunt.”